 * This list is not to be considered all-inclusive and will be updated as needed.

-The fee limitations for combined attorney time and paralegal time are as follows:
+The fee limitations for combined attorney time and paralegal time and are expressed in hours.

 |Post-conviction relief the greater of $1,000 or ½ of the fee limitation for the conviction from which relief is sought.|

 |CINA and Delinquency (through disposition)||20|